snarfed/salmon-unofficial/README.md

 Future work
 ---

 We're not at all confident in the interoperability and robustness.
 We've only done a very limited amount of testing.
-We should test against more Salmon-capable endpoints and fix the bug we find.
+We should test against more Salmon-capable endpoints and fix the bugs we find.

 We should probably also separate the Salmon conversion logic out of this so it can be used as a library as well as a service.